uyar/calico/docs/tutorial.rst

 Blockers
 --------

-As our next step, let's test whether the compiled object file can be linked.
+As our next step, let's check whether the compiled object file can be linked.
 We add a second stage to our specification:

 .. code-block:: yaml